Rollin' (Limp Bizkit song): Music video

-The music video was filmed in September 2000 atop the South Tower of the original World Trade Center in New York City.
-The introduction features Ben Stiller and Stephen Dorff mistaking Fred Durst for the valet and giving him the keys to their Bentley Azure, out front of The Roxy Hotel.
-Also making a cameo is break dancer Mr. Wiggles.
-The rest of the video has several cuts to Durst and his bandmates hanging out of the Bentley as they drive about Manhattan.
-The song Ben Stiller is playing at the beginning is "My Generation" from the same album.
+The music video begins with Ben Stiller and Stephen Dorff pulling up in front of The Roxy Hotel in a Bentley Azure, listening to Limp Bizkit's My Generation, where Fred Durst is sitting on a public bench.
+Mistaking him for the parking valet, Stiller gives Durst the car keys.
 The video also features scenes of Fred Durst with five girls dancing in a room.
-The video was filmed around the same time as the film Zoolander, which explains Stiller and Dorff's appearance.
-Fred Durst has a small cameo in that film.
+The video was filmed around the same time as the film Zoolander, explaining Stiller's appearance (Durst has a small cameo in that film).
+Parts of the music video were filmed in September 2000 atop the South Tower of the original World Trade Center in New York City.
+The rest of the video has several cuts of Durst and the band hanging out of the Bentley as they drive around Manhattan; also making a cameo is break-dancer Mr. Wiggles.

-The "Rollin'" video received the award for Best Rock Video at the 2001 MTV Video Music Awards.
-On September 10, 2001 (the day before the Twin Towers were destroyed in the September 11 attacks), Limp Bizkit received a letter and a fruit basket from the Port Authority of New York City, thanking them for featuring the twin towers in the video and congratulating the band after the video had won the VMA for video of the year at the VMAs on September 6th.
+The video received the award for Best Rock Video at the 2001 MTV Video Music Awards.
+Incidentally, just one day before the September 11 attacks and collapse of the World Trade Center, on September 10, 2001, Limp Bizkit received a letter and a fruit basket from the Port Authority of New York and New Jersey, thanking them for featuring the Twin Towers in the video and congratulating the band after the video had won the VMA for Best Rock Video at the VMAs on September 6.

 About the music video, Durst said: "It felt like we just started to poke fun at what people thought we were and embrace that.
-That’s why we made the Rollin’ video.
+That's why we made the Rollin video.
 There were red caps everywhere, and look at Wes at the beginning of the video with his grills in.
-How the hell did people not realize we weren’t being serious?
+How the hell did people not realize we weren't being serious?
 We thought it was hilarious."

 Reception

-In 2022, Louder Sound and Kerrang ranked the song number eight and number nine, respectively, on their lists of Limp Bizkit's greatest songs.
+The "Air Raid Vehicle" version was listed on VH1's list of the 50 Most Awesomely Bad Songs.
+In 2022, Louder Sound and Kerrang ranked the song number eight and number nine on their lists of Limp Bizkit's greatest songs.